Gwennid/africa-wgs-descriptive/data-generation/readme.md

 GATK's Variant Quality Score Recalibration (VQSR) step recalibrates variant quality scores and produces a filtered callset.
 It is preferred to hard filtering.
 After building a recalibration model with VariantRecalibrator, the user chooses a threshold – called “tranche level” - for the filtering of the callset (performed with ApplyRecalibration).
 The higher that threshold, the more false positives the callset might contain.
 For the SNPs we chose a tranche level of 99.9 and for the indels of 99.0.

+Resources were downloaded from the GATK beta bundle for hg38 (downloaded on August 16 2016): a list of SNP from phase1 of the 1000 Genomes Project; a high quality SNP call set from HapMap (version 3.3); a set of SNP produced by Illumina Omni2.5 genotyping array for 1000 Genomes Project samples; and a list of high confidence indels “Mills_and_1000G_gold_standard.indels.hg38.vcf.gz”.
+Moreover we used dbSNP version 151.

 We performed the SNP VQSR first: step A13, [step_A.13_SNP-VQSR.sh](step_A.13_SNP-VQSR.sh).

 Then we used the output of step A13 to perform the indel VQSR: step A14, [step_A.14_indel-VQSR.sh](step_A.14_indel-VQSR.sh).